rebeckasjostrom/ADTECH-creativespec/README.md

 ### Unique Names

-Creating unique identifiers, classes, variables and function names is a very good way of avoiding any conflicts with receiving website(s).
-We highly recommend using unique identifiers.
+Using unique identifiers, classes, variables and function names is a highly recommend way of avoiding  conflicts with receiving website(s), one way of doing this is using adserver variables.

 ##### CSS